KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ### Gap Analysis
 Does this description of a successful orgaization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?

-how can the United Methodist Church disrupt itself, before being disrupted?
+One way to now may be to analyze a church that does already fit this description.
+The name of the church is LifeChurch.

 ## LifeChurch
-The answer to what a successful global church that leverages the power of mobile to create a network effect looks like might be found by analyzing the success of LifeChurch.

 LifeChurch is the smaller, more agile organization bootstrapped by a few techies (it actually was) that threatens the slower-moving, large-scale, established incumbent organizations (including the United Methodist Church).
 Yes, as organizations with previously no connection at all to software are being "eaten by software," that now includes religious organizations.